 If you have a Disclosure obtained through another University department, which is less than 2 years old, then we may be able to accept it.
 You should bring your original copy into the WV Office to check, together with your University ID card.
 If you have a Disclosure obtained through another organisation, you will need to re-apply through Warwick Volunteers.

 You will receive your Disclosure certificate in the post.
-You should keep your Disclosure in a safe place.
-Warwick Volunteers receives confirmation if the check it clear or contains information.
+You should keep your Disclosure in a safe place as you will need to show it to the school or community organisation before you start volunteering.
+Warwick Volunteers receives confirmation if the check is clear or contains information.

 Yes.
 If you think that any information on your Disclosure is incorrect, please contact the Disclosure dispute line on 03000 200 190 immediately.
 You should also contact the WV Office to inform them which aspect of your Disclosure you are disputing.